 As the world races toward hands-free interaction and seamless user experiences, voice technology has become a key innovation frontier.
 But not all voice solutions are created equal.
 The future doesn’t lie in cloud-dependent systems—it lies in embedded voice recognition.

-At SpeechFX, Inc., we specialise in embedded speech recognition and text-to-speech (TTS) solutions engineered for resource-constrained environments—from wearables and appliances to automotive systems and consumer electronics.
-Our mission?
-To make voice intelligence fast, private, and scalable—right on the device.
+Historically, companies such as SpeechFX, Inc. (formerly Fonix Speech) licensed embedded speech recognition and text-to-speech (TTS) for resource-constrained environments—from wearables and appliances to automotive systems and consumer electronics.
+The design goal was voice intelligence that was fast, private, and scalable on the device.

 What Is Embedded Voice Recognition?